AdesanyaAzeez/Parch-and-Posey-Store--Database-Querying/README.md

 - Filtering out rows with zero '0' value
 - Removing duplicated rows that occured due to join

-The data table were further loaded into Looker Studio.
+The data table were then imported into Looker Studio for modeling and visualization.

 ## Data Modeling
 I used the 'Data Blend' feature on Looker Studio to build my data model.
-This feature uses a JOIN-like configuration to create a relationship between data tables.
+This feature uses a JOIN-like configuration to create relationship between data tables.
 I used the account_id as the KEY.
-</br>In addition to the modeling, I created the ***Year*** and ***Month*** measures using the *order_date* column.
+</br>In addition to the modeling, I created the ***Year*** and ***Month*** measures(known as 'Calculated field' in Looker Studio) using the *order_date* column.

 ## Data Visualization
 To gain better and clear insights of the data, I created a report in Looker Studio